 Scope note: This property identifies the type of physical relation that was used to justify the type of stratigraphic relation assigned to the relation between two A5 Stratigraphic Modification events.
 Physical relations of “above” or “fills” may justify the stratigraphic relation type “after”.
 Figure 7 gives a graphical representation and Figure 6 shows an example.

+Examples: The layer of burned remains of the log building (in Søndre gate, Trondheim, Norway) (A8) has physical relation (is physical relation of) under the foundation of the church of St. Clements (A8) justify the burning of the log building (A5) has stratigraphic relation (is stratigraphic relation of) earlier the laying of the foundation for the church of St. Clements (A5).

+In First Order Logic:

+AP14(u,v,w,x,y,z) ⊃ AP13.1 (u,v,w)

+AP14(u,v,w,x,y,z) ⊃ AP11.1 (x,y,z)

 AP15 is or contains remains of (is or has remains contained in)